Utah UCCJEA

 accordance with this chapter.

-this state to enforce a child custody determination made by a court of another
+enforce a child custody determination made by a court of another state.
+The

-state.
-The procedure provided by this part does not affect the availability of
+procedure provided by this part does not affect the availability of other

 (1) A court of this state which does not have jurisdiction to modify a child